jborean93/ansibug/README.md

 This means that the breakpoint validation cannot parse all the files at the start and may have to do it for any new files/tasks that appear during the run.
 This isn't too bad as DAP allows breakpoints to be updated during a run allowing the client to validate the breakpoints based on new information that has been processed.

+Another side effect is that handlers inside a role added with `include_role` won't be validated.
+They will still be hit but will appear as disabled in the client.

 Overall I'm not too happy with the breakpoint validation logic and propbably needs a better implementation.
 For now things sortoff works but it might just be better to do an initial pass of the provided playbooks by parsing the yaml file manually and doing it's own logic to map out where breakpoints can be set.